agrc/gis.utah.gov/.github/contributing.md

    npm start # starts a preview of your local changes
    ```

 7. Perform your changes.
-In case you're unfamiliar with the structure of this repository, we recommend a read on the [Collaborator Guide](./collaborating.md)
+In case you're unfamiliar with the structure of this repository, we recommend that you review the [Collaborator Guide](.github/collaborating.md).

 8. Perform a merge to sync your current branch with the upstream branch.